Tattoo Side Effects: Risks & Precautions To Consider

 Image: Shutterstock

 Tattooing involves injuring the skin’s upper and middle layers, leaving it more prone to bacterial infections and bloodborne diseases.
 Contaminated tattoo inks, insufficient skin disinfection before tattooing, and scratching during the healing process can cause bacteria to enter the blood and cause foreign body reactions (1).
 If the infections spread, one can develop fever among other chronic complications.
-Plus, contact with contaminated equipment can transmit bloodborne diseases like MRSA (Methicillin-resistant Staphylococcus Aureus)i XA strain of bacteria found on the skin that is resistant to various antibiotics and causes infections , hepatitis B, and hepatitis C. These infections commonly involve bacteria, viruses, and occasionally fungi or parasites, leading to various skin and hypersensitivity reactions (3).
-Infections may arise within the first two weeks and manifest in the form of redness, itchiness, discharge, and swelling.
+Plus, contact with contaminated equipment can transmit bloodborne diseases like MRSA (Methicillin-resistant Staphylococcus Aureus)i A strain of bacteria found on the skin that is resistant to various antibiotics and causes infections , hepatitis B, and hepatitis C. These infections commonly involve bacteria, viruses, and occasionally fungi or parasites, leading to various skin and hypersensitivity reactions (3).
+Infections may arise within the first two weeks and manifest in the form of red and itchy tattoos.
+They may also be accompanied by discharge and swelling.

 • May Cause Keloid Scarring